 - Economies of scale – Tour packages are sometimes, quite easy on the pocket as they offer you bundled deals – hotels plus conveyance and sometimes even, airfare.

-- Far-Flung local attractions – Some places as in Sikkim, have a lot of distances between local attractions and their local transport may not be well connected.
+- Far-Flung local attractions – Some places like Ladakh, Sikkim and Arunachal Pradesh, have a lot of distances between local attractions and their local transport may not be well connected.
 They may even, have places a short distance from the main city and given this situation – sometimes for convenience, and sometimes for safety, it is best to opt for Holiday Packages.

 - Dealing with the locals – Sometimes, it is far easier to deal with one local person who speaks your language than with many who do not.
 No one really want the additional stress of an unknown place, unfamiliar culture and language.
 With a holiday package, a lot of things are taken care of and this stress is reduced drastically.